uoft-networking/tools/projects/core/README.md

 This toolkit makes it really easy to write small, simple, well designed CLI utilities In fact, the aim of this project is to make well-engineered CLIs almost as easy to write and deploy as basic python scripts.
-It leverages a lot of really fantastic modern libraries and tools to do so, like *pydantic*, *typer*, and *loguru* It's designed to be easy to include in other projects. all of its mainline dependencies are vendored and all modules which have external un-vendorable dependencies are available as optional extras
+It leverages a lot of really fantastic modern libraries and tools to do so, like *pydantic*, *typer*, and *rich* It's designed to be easy to include in other projects. all of its mainline dependencies are vendored and all modules which have external un-vendorable dependencies are available as optional extras

 # Install